Staying Safe: Tips to Help Your Student

 In addition to its own staff, which includes an investigator and patrol officers, the department has a student auxiliary staff and ongoing initiatives with the Berea Police, Southwest Enforcement Bureau (a SWAT unit), Berea fire marshal and the FBI.
 These relationships, as well as a formalized emergency response plan, are in place in the event of a potential crisis situation.

-On a day-to-day basis, students are advised to be alert and use common sense precautions.
-As a parent, you may want to encourage your student to follow these suggestions:
+On a day-to-day basis, students are advised to be alert and use common sense precautions:

 - Trust your instincts.
-If you feel uncomfortable with a person, place or situation, then leave and go someplace where you can be with others and feel safe.
+If you feel uncomfortable with a person, place or situation, then go someplace where you can be with others and feel safe.

 - When socializing, don't allow yourself or others to be left alone.
 Keep beverages in hand and don't accept one you didn't see poured or are suspicious of in terms of its contents or source.